yamunariver/interview-j/README.md

 NOTE: Interviewers don’t even expect you to answer every question perfectly.
 However, simply saying ‘I don’t know’ could leave a bad impression.
 These responses will help you to tackle tricky interview questions!

+# Linkedin

+### Tell me about a time you had to learn something quickly.

+#### Describe the situation.

+Talk about the initial events that occurred.
+What were the problems that you were experiencing? `What needed to be solved and what resources did you have--or not have?` This is a really key part of the story, so it should be about three to four sentences long.

+#### Get into the action.

+Speak about the key milestones that you went through.
+Tell them what you did to turn the `situation around`. `Don't go into too much detail though`. `It should only be about two to three sentences`, and try to use active verbs, things like `“I implemented” or “I persuaded”.`

+#### Show the results.

+Let them know how well things turned out, how the problems were solved and what you may have learned along the way.
+Try to include a clincher at the end, like dollars saved or improved profitability.
+It drives home that you did a great thing.

 # Tips

 1. Come prepared with 3-5 thoughtful questions.